Sceneway Plaza: Dining

 Several Chinese tea restaurants are located near the public apartments in Lam Tin, and private estates are situated near Sceneway Plaza, resulting in a large number of dining establishments that range from cantonese restaurants to McDonald's.
 In addition, several unlicensed shops that serve cold noodles have opened.
 They had been monitored by the Food and Environmental Hygiene Department, but their low prices attracted a large number of students who tended to litter Sceneway Plaza with packaging materials, causing environmental problems.
 Yoshinoya opened in July 2006.

 In July 2006, the Shanghainese restaurant was closed permanently.
 In August 2006, a Fairwood fast-food restaurant opened in its place.

 In June 2010, Mr Cake, a cake and dessert specialist, opened on the fifth floor.
 They serve Hokkaido chiffon cakes, serradura, mango puddings, Taiwanese egg cakes and other desserts.
 Many of its products are unique to Sceneway Plaza and its surrounding area.

-Shops

-Sceneway Plaza shops include the PARKnSHOP shopping center on the fourth floor.